Course - Prototyping Tangible User Experiences - TPD4126

 Course content

-The course gives an introduction in how to create interactive products and user experiences with technology, computers, sensors, and actuators.
+The course gives an introduction to how to create interactive products and user experiences with technology, microprocessors, sensors, and output units.
 The course has the following content:

 - Open source and open content